 What you want to have is ads that create impact because they are so well aligned with the message of the content.

 This could go two ways.
 You either handpick relevant ads to match your stories, or you create user profiles of registered visitors and sell ad space based on their interests and behaviour.
 Some brands are experimenting with this already, creating their own advertising network.
-This is a complicated and labour-intensive process, however, and certainly not for everyone.
+However, this is a complicated and labour-intensive process, and certainly not for everyone.
 Content marketing on the other hand addresses core user needs profiles, and may be a better use of your time and resources.
 The user needs approach is great for this.
 If your readers find exactly the kind of content that they're looking for with you, or feel especially connected to your message and topics, they are more likely to pay for a subscription.
 That would allow you to let go of advertising altogether and explore the possibilities of reader revenue.

 How smartocto can help